-Pulmonary arterial hypertension (PAH) and systemic sclerosis (SSc) are two separate diseases that are often comorbidities (coexisting) of each other — which makes treatment and disease management for patients more complicated.
-Below is an overview of both systemic sclerosis and pulmonary arterial hypertension, and why one disease can lead to the other.
+Scleroderma, or systemic sclerosis (SSc), and pulmonary arterial hypertension (PAH) are two separate diseases that often coexist, making treatment and disease management for patients more complicated.
+Below is an overview of both scleroderma and PAH, and why one disease can lead to the other.

-An estimated 300,000 Americans have SSc.
-The disease is difficult to diagnose but manifests in an overgrowth of connective tissue in the skin and, or internal organs.
-Protein collagen, produced by cells in connective tissue, is overproduced and leads to thickened tissue.
-Internal organs most commonly affected by SSc include those of the gastrointestinal tract, the heart, and the lungs.
-It is common for the tissue surrounding blood vessels to become thickened, causing narrowing of the blood vessels, and when it happens in the hands, patients can experience symptoms of Raynaud’s phenomenon, one of the most common comorbidities of SSc.
+It is estimated that around 300,000 Americans live with scleroderma.
+The disease is difficult to diagnose but manifests in an overgrowth of connective tissue in the skin and/or internal organs.
+The collagen protein produced by the cells of the connective tissue is overproduced and leads to thickened tissue.
+Internal organs most commonly affected by scleroderma include those of the gastrointestinal tract, the heart, and the lungs.

 It is also common for the tissue surrounding blood vessels to become thickened, causing narrowing of the blood vessels.
 When this happens in the hands, patients experience symptoms of Raynaud’s disease, one of the most common comorbidities — the presence of several conditions at the same time — of scleroderma.